HaxeFlixel/flixel-docs/README.md

  * Run the genxml.bat
  * Run the gendocs.bat

-Note this will use your localy enabled haxelib flixel versions, e.g. if you have `haxelib git flixel` set to `dev` etc.
+Note this will use your locally enabled haxelib flixel versions, e.g. if you have `haxelib git flixel` set to `dev` etc.

 The docs will now be generated in the `api/dox-gen/output` folder.